 Not mine.
 Mine taste like potato and onion.
 Like it’s supposed to.

-These are real, traditional jewish potato latkes, from an actual jew.
+These are real, traditional Jewish potato latkes, from an actual jew.
 In fact, they’re better than traditional, since we’re going to use a little science to keep them from turning gray.
-You’ll end up with latkes that are a beautifull golden-brown on the outside, white on the inside and taste exactly like they should.
+You’ll end up with latkes that are a beautiful golden-brown on the outside, white on the inside and taste exactly like they should.

 Most of the recipes I’ve seen start with a pound of potatoes and claim to feed four people.
 This is complete nonsense.
 We’re going to start with 7 pounds of potatoes and this recipe will happily feed 4 hungry adults plus two teenagers.
 Or 8 adults (makes about 24 latkes)